DIG to Heal: Scaling General-purpose Agent Collaboration via Explainable Dynamic Decision Paths: Failure, Detection, and Healing

 \section{Failure, Detection, and Healing}

-The system defines errors not by the \textit{Internal Reasoning} of the agents, but by observable \textit{Interaction Primitives} (actions taken by agents) and the structural invariants they violate in DIG.
+The system defines errors not by agents' \textit{Internal Reasoning}, but by observable \textit{Interaction Primitives} (actions taken by agents) and the corresponding DIG structures.

 \textbf{Failure Taxonomy.} Empirically, cooperative general agent systems exhibit failures that arise not from isolated reasoning mistakes within individual agents, but from breakdowns in interaction structure and execution dynamics.
-Table~\ref{tab:dig_error_taxonomy} summarizes the major classes of failures observed in our experiments with DIG.
+Fig.~\ref{fig:failure_patterns} summarizes the major classes of failures observed in our experiments.

-The taxonomy is defined in terms of observable execution structure, without access to agent internals, task semantics, or predefined workflows.
-We consider two distinct classes of violated structural or temporal invariants: failures in preserving and exhausting work (Reachability and Coverage) and warnings indicating inefficient or risky handling of emitted work (Progress).
-This separation enables precise monitoring, diagnosis, and intervention in emergent cooperative problem solving.
-Moreover, the detection method remains task- and domain-agnostic, as it operates on the interaction structure.
+The taxonomy is defined in terms of observable execution structure, without access to agent internals or task semantics.
+We consider two classes of violated structural or temporal invariants: failures in preserving and exhausting work (Reachability and Coverage) and warnings indicating inefficient or risky handling of emitted work (Progress).
+In both classes, the detection method remains task- and domain-agnostic, as it operates on the interaction structure.

-\textbf{Failure Detection and Healing.} Whenever a new event $e$ is generated at time $t$, the system temporarily blocks its delivery and evaluates the current $G(t)$ for error patterns defined in Table~\ref{tab:dig_error_taxonomy} and shown in Figure~\ref{fig:failure_patterns}.
-When an event is blocked due to a failure detection, the system may (i) inject new information into it before delivery, (ii) inject and reroute it to a recipient set, or (iii) create a new event and deliver it to a recipient set in order to \textit{heal} from the failure.
-We detail how each failure pattern from Table~\ref{tab:dig_error_taxonomy} is detected and healed:
+\textbf{Failure Detection and Healing.} Whenever a new event $e$ is generated at time $t$, the system temporarily blocks its delivery and evaluates the current $G(t)$ for error patterns shown in Fig.~\ref{fig:failure_patterns}.
+If a failure is detected, the system may \textit{heal} it by (i) injecting new information into it before delivery, (ii) injecting and rerouting it to a recipient set, or (iii) creating a new event and delivering it to a recipient set.
+We broadly categorize failures into two types: (I) reachability and (II) progress failures.
+We detail the detection and healing procedure for each failure pattern below.

+\underline{\textbf{(I) Reachability and Termination.}} All reachable work in the DIG should persist until consumed.
+The system should emit a single \textsc{Submit} event once all reachable work has been consumed.

-\textbf{(1) ET.} \textit{Detection:} A \textsc{Submit} event is generated despite unresolved reachable work.
-Formally, \(e_\infty \in V_E(t)\) and there exists \(e\in R(t)\) without a directed path from \(e\) to \(e_\infty\). \textit{Healing:} apply (ii) by injecting information about unresolved events and rerouting it to the agent that issued \textsc{Submit}.
+\textit{(1) Early termination (ET).} \textit{Detection:} A \textsc{Submit} event is generated despite unresolved reachable work.
+Formally, \(e_\infty \in V_E(t)\) and \(\exists e\in R(t)\) without a directed path from \(e\) to \(e_\infty\). \textit{Healing:} apply (ii) by injecting information about unresolved events and rerouting it to the agent that issued \textsc{Submit}.